Raining in the Mountain: Location

 The filming of Raining in the Mountain was virtually all carried out in and around the 8th century Bulguksa Buddhist temple, a UNESCO World Heritage site in south-eastern South Korea.
 This was one of two films made by Hu in Korea in 1979.
 The other was Legend of the Mountain.

 Release

 Raining in the Mountain was released in 1979.
 It was released for the first time in the UK on Blu-ray and DVD in Eureka's 'Masters of Cinema range, in February 2020.

 Reception

 Retrospective reception of the film in Hong Kong is positive.
 At the 24th Hong Kong Film Awards various Asian film critics, film makers and actors voted for the top Chinese films from Hong Kong, Taiwan and China.
 Raining in the Mountain was listed at 59th place on the list.
 The New York Times hailed the 2020 restoration of the film "spectacular, exhilarating entertainment."
 Philip Kemp of Sight & Sound praised the film stating that "much of the film is breathtakingly beautiful, especially the wordless three-minute opening sequence" and that as the films "screenwriter, art director, editor as well as director, [King Hu] scored an impressive achievement."

+In 2010, both contemporary and former research officers and programmers of the Hong Kong Film Archive as well as the Director of the Hong Kong International Film Festival and the dean of School of Film & Television at the Hong Kong Academy for Performing Arts submitted a list of the 100 Must-See Hong Kong Movies.
+Raining in the Mountain was included on the top 100 list.